-Our effective tax rate, representing income tax expense divided by profit before taxation, was 14.4%, 31.9%, 52.8% and 19.6% for the years ended December 31, 2014 and 2015 and the nine months ended September 30, 2015 and 2016, respectively.
-The decrease in our effective tax rate in the nine months ended September 30, 2016 was primarily because (i) Suzhou Biologics, which recorded significant operating loss in 2015, recorded a much smaller operating loss for the nine months ended September 30, 2016, and (ii) Shanghai Biologics; which obtained the HNTE qualification in 2016, is currently eligible for a preferential EIT rate of 15%, partially offset by an increase in share-based compensation, which was not tax deductible under PRC law.
+Our effective tax rate, representing income tax expense divided by profit before taxation, was 14.4%, 31.9% and 19.8% for the years ended December 31, 2014, 2015 and 2016, respectively.
+The decrease in our effective tax rate in the year ended December 31, 2016 was primarily because (i) Suzhou Biologics, which recorded significant operating loss in 2015, recorded an operating profit for the year ended December 31, 2016, and (ii) Shanghai Biologics, which obtained the HNTE qualification in 2016, is entitled to EIT exemption for its 2016 profit, partially offset by an increase in share-based compensation, which was not tax deductible under PRC law.
 Given the income tax of each of our subsidiaries is calculated separately, an operating loss incurred by one subsidiary during a period will not affect the total income tax of our Group for such period, but will reduce the profit and total comprehensive income of our Group for such period, thus driving up our Group's effective income tax rate.
 The increase in our effective tax rate in 2015 was primarily because Suzhou Biologics recorded significant operating loss in 2015 and to a lesser extent (i) attributable to a RMB22.1 million increase in WuXi PharmaTech Share-Based Compensation, which was not tax deductible under PRC law, and (ii) because more entities in our Group were subject to 25% EIT rate in 2015 following the WASH BU Acquisition.
-See "- Factors Affecting Our Results of Operations and Financial Condition -Privatization of WuXi PharmaTech and Reorganization - WuXi PharmaTech Share-based Compensation" for more information.
+See "- Factors Affecting Our Results of Operations and Financial Condition - Privatization of WuXi PharmaTech and Reorganization - WuXi PharmaTech Share-based Compensation" for more information.
 During the Track Record Period and up to the Latest Practicable Date, we paid all relevant taxes applicable to us and had no disputes or unresolved tax issues with relevant tax authorities.